 McAlister wasn’t the only American in the lineup when Gabriel’s era began at Honolulu versus Team Hawaii.
 Although NASL rules minimum for on-field North Americans is one, Gabriel starts four.
 He does it again the next game and the next.
 Four games in all.
 Once Mel Machin, Micky Cave and Jocky Scott arrive from Britain by late May, Gabriel regularly plays McAlister and Canadian goalkeeper Tony Chursky.

 Before then, it was a rocky road.
 The Sounders lost six of their first eight outings.
 Gabriel, who first retired in 1976 and again following that season, called his own number to jump-start the season.
 At 0-3 and down 2-nil at home to Portland, Gabriel substituted himself, immediately went all-in on a tackle, and his play provided an emotional lift that translated to three goals and a 3-2 comeback victory, his first as a coach.

-Overcoming a near-disastrous start, the Sounders catch fire down the stretch and reach Soccer Bowl for the first time.
+Overcoming that near-disastrous start, the Sounders catch fire down the stretch and reach Soccer Bowl for the first time.
 There, despite being huge underdogs to the Cosmos of Pele´, Franz Beckenbauer, Carlos Alberto and Giorgio Chinaglia, Seattle battles and nearly nips the tying goal in the final minutes before falling, 2-1.